 Five Steps to Run a 5K

 Running has been proven to boost your immune system, prevent high blood pressure, build muscle strength and improve overall mental health.
-Now that warm weather is finally here, it’s time to get into the right mindset and start on a path toward a healthier lifestyle.
-All you’ll need is a pair of running shoes and these five steps to get going:
+If this goal is on your bucket list, it’s time to get into the right mindset and start logging miles.
+All you’ll need is a pair of running shoes, some cold weather running gear and these five steps to get going:

 - Start your day off on the right foot.
 Running is equally a mental and physical sport, so it’s important to get yourself into a positive state of mind at the beginning of the day.
 Put on your workout clothes first thing in the morning as motivation – if you look and feel like a runner, it’ll be easier to keep up with your workout schedule.

 - Fuel your body.
 Your body needs the right nutrients to take you through your workouts.
 Some good foods for runners are eggs, almonds, whole-grain bread and pasta.
 Carry a water bottle with you as a reminder to stay hydrated; the goal is to avoid feeling thirsty altogether.